 - Students must be enrolled full-time (three or more courses per semester) to be eligible for the Wooster Plus program.
 Students could participate in the Wooster Plus program if they meet the eligibility requirements, wish to take three or more courses (at least two of these credits must be graduation requirements), and live on-campus.
 However, there are also other approaches to making up one or two courses.)
 Students needing less than two courses for graduation, should contact the Dean for Curriculum and Academic Engagement, who will be able to provide support in finding approaches that might meet their individual needs in a different way.

 - Due to immigration regulations, international student eligibility will be determined by the Registrar’s Office, firstname.lastname@example.org, in consultation with Jill Munro, Director of International Student Services, at email@example.com.

-- Students must submit a Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal or state grants.
+- Students who ordinarily qualify for federal and state aid must submit a Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal or state grants.

 - Other costs, including mandatory fees, room, and board are the responsibility of the student.

 - Federal student and parent loans may be available—subject to aggregate loan limits—and requires part-time attendance.
 Check with the Financial Aid Office at firstname.lastname@example.org or 330-263-2317 to confirm your eligibility.